WolfDWyc/ChessMaker/docs/getting-started.md

 Our **game** object is created with 2 arguments.
 Let's start with the simpler one.

 The **get_result** argument is the function that will be called to determine the result of the game.
-`GetSimpleResult` is a result function that handles the standard chess rules - checkmate, stalemate, repitition, 50 move rule, etc.
+We create a result function that checks for all the standard end conditions: checkmate, stalemate, repetition, and the 50 move rule.
+For simplicity, we could have also imported `standard_result`for the same effect.

 The **board** argument is the main object we'll be working with, and it is created with 3 arguments.
 Again, let's do the simpler arguments first.